xayananh4/currency-exchange/README.md

 # Currency Exchanger

 Names of contributors: By Viradeth Xay-ananh.
-A web site that allow user to view exchange rates from Euro, British Pound, Indian Rupee, Afghanistan,Dubai.
+A web site that allow user to view exchange rates from United States Dollar TO: Euro, British Pound, Indian Rupee, Afghanistan and Dubai.

 # Description
-This website will let user convert from USD TO: Euro, British Pound, Indian Rupee, Afghanistan,Dubai.
-And view the rates for the chosen currency.
+This website will let user convert from USD TO: Euro, British Pound, Indian Rupee, Afghanistan and Dubai.
+The final rates is display to user for the chosen currency they select.

 ## Technologies Used
 * HTML